 Summary:

 Collahuasi comprises two large copper-molybdenum porphyry-type deposits (Rosario and Ujina) with several peripheral vein deposits (Rosario Oeste and Rosario Sur).
-The Rosario deposit is the focus of current open cut mining operations.
+The Rosario deposit is the focus of open cut mining operations.

 The Rosario deposit is characterized by a dome-shaped zone of copper mineralization centred on the Rosario and Collahuasi porphyries.
 The centre of the mineralised zone contains bornite, chalcopyrite, and primary chalcocite and generally lacks pyrite.
 Copper mineralization occurs as both disseminations and fracture- controlled veinlets.
 The deposit contains a thin, erratically developed secondary enrichment blanket underlain by a relatively high-grade primary chalcopyrite zone.
 The lack of a well-developed secondary enrichment blanket is due to both presence of structures and level of oxidization.
 In addition, the secondary zone is offset and developed along crosscutting faults, resulting in erratic and locally deep oxidization.
 Oxide mineralisation is concentrated mostly in the northeast portion of the deposit.
 The oxide consists of chrysocolla, malachite and brochantite in a strongly limonitic matrix.
 Cuprite, tenorite and native Cu are also locally present.